 Looking at average household energy consumption (for gas and electricity combined) in the English regions and Wales in 2011, the local authorities that had the highest and lowest household energy consumption have been identified.

-Examining the household energy consumption of local authorities, Table 1 shows the 10 highest and lowest energy consuming local authorities in 2011.
+Examining the average household energy consumption of local authorities, Table 1 shows the local authorities with the 10 highest and lowest average household energy consumption in 2011.